rga267/Marvel-API/README.md

 # Marvel-API
-Web page for searching and displaying characters in the Marvel Universe.
+A web page for searching and displaying characters in the Marvel Universe.
+It was created using React, Bootstrap, HTML, CSS, and JavaScript.
 It integrates the Marvel Comics API at Marvel.com.